-As a head coach at Montana State-Billings (NCAA Division-II), McNally had an overall coaching record of 71-63-10 in eight years at the helm of the Yellowjacket program and led the team to five winning seasons.
-He completed his tenure at MSUB as the all-time leader in coaching wins and the only MSUB men's soccer coach to record a winning season in the 17-year history of the program.
-During his tenure as the head coach at Montana State – Billings, McNally recruited the 2009 NCAA D-II Daktronics National Player of the Year, the 2007 and 2009 Great Northwest Athletic Conference (GNAC) Conference Player of the Year.
-Under his direction, MSUB also received the National Soccer Coaches Association of America (NSCAA) Team Academic Award five consecutive years (2007-2011).
+As a head coach at Montana State-Billings (NCAA Division-II), McNally had an overall record of 71-63-10 in eight years at the helm of the Yellowjacket program and led the team to five winning seasons.
+He completed his tenure in Billings as the all-time leader in coaching wins and the only men's soccer coach to record a winning season in the 19-year history of the program.
+During his tenure as the head coach at Montana State – Billings, McNally recruited the 2009 NCAA D-II Daktronics National Player of the Year and the 2007 and 2009 Great Northwest Athletic Conference (GNAC) Conference Player of the Year.
+Under his direction, the Yellowjackets also received the National Soccer Coaches Association of America (NSCAA) Team Academic Award five consecutive years (2007-11).
 He also served as chair of the MSUB Soccer Facility Steering Committee, which raised over $450,000 for the school's soccer facility.

-Prior to his stint at MSUB, McNally spent four years as an assistant coach at NCAA DII Nova Southeastern University in Ft.
-Lauderdale, Fla., where his responsibilities included recruiting, fundraising, coordinating travel and coaching.
+Prior to his stint at Montana State-Billings, McNally spent four years as an assistant coach at NCAA D-II Nova Southeastern University in Ft.
+Lauderdale, Florida, where his responsibilities included recruiting, fundraising, coordinating travel and coaching.
 During his time in Ft.
 Lauderdale, McNally helped Nova Southeastern to an overall record of 54-17-8 which stands as the most successful period in the program’s recent history.

-McNally received his bachelor's degree in communications from ERAU in 2000 and his master's of education in school counseling from MSUB in 2012.
-He and his wife, Jennifer, have one son, Liam.
+McNally received his bachelor's degree in communications from Embry-Riddle in 2000 and his master's of education in school counseling from Montana State-Billings in 2012.
+He and his wife, Jennifer, have two sons, Liam and Kellan.